Thames (1805 ship)

 Thames was a Spanish vessel launched in 1804, almost certainly under a different name, and captured circa 1805.
-She became a whaler, making eight whaling voyages between 1805 and 1826.
+She became a whaler, making eight whaling voyages between 1805 and 1826 to the southern whale fishery.
 Although the registers carried Thames for some years after her return from her eighth voyage, there is no evidence that she ever sailed again.

 Career

 W. Mellish purchased Thames and she would go on to make eight whaling voyages for him.
 There is some confusion among sources as to the vessel.
 Once source describes her as having been built in Rotherhithe in 1804, but another source points out that other than the name and the name of a master, John Hemmons, there is no further evidence for this vessel.